see us on Facebook at https://www.facebook.com/pages/St-Helen-and-the-Holy-Cross-Sheriff-Hutton-Parish-Church/494378207355706

 Roy Thompson, Churchwarden and former member of the Church Buildings Council (Archbishops' Council), is available to welcome interested groups and especially school visits.

 The recent news of King Richard III's burial finds in Leicester has brought many visitors to Sheriff Hutton Church to view the tomb of Edward of Middleham, Prince of Wales, and son of Richard and Queen Anne Neville.
+The BBC drama by Phillipa Gregory "THE WHITE QUEEN" has drawn additional visitors in recent weeks following the story of Elizabeth of York (kept by Richard III at Sheriff Hutton Castle), Richard Neville, the Kingmaker and Anne Neville, who became Queen of England having married, Richard Duke of Gloucester before he became Richard III.

 The Church of England parish church of Sheriff Hutton lies at the east end of the village, close to the remains of the motte-and-bailey castle built after the Conquest by Aschetel de Bulmer.
 The Norman church is built of magnesian limestone and comprises the tower, nave and part of the chancel.